MailTape/MailTape-v1/_posts/2023-07-30-Moss-Velveta.md

 # MailTape's selection

 ## [Moss Velveta](https://expensivemusicband.bandcamp.com/) - Empress
-Sarah: **"**From the debut album release, No Basis.
-The droning synths form their own velvet mist, hovering so carefully over the rhythm and drum section below.
-The ease in the track's gliding from sustained grooves to momentum hit sections create a soundscape already with a defined narrative.**"**
+Sarah: **"**From Moss Velveta's debut album release, No Basis.
+The ambient synths form their own velvet mist, hovering so carefully over the rhythm and drum section below.
+The swiftness in the track's gliding from sustained grooves to momentum hit sections create such an intriguing soundscape, already with a defined narrative in its topography.**"**

 ## [V/Z](https://www.instagram.com/v.z.music/?hl=en), [Valentina Magaletti](https://www.instagram.com/aleeshadibbs/?hl=en-gb), Zongamin - Candles (Version)
 Sarah: **"**Produced by V/Z, Valentina Magaletti's drum section and Zongamin's bass weaved together cast the track in such driving intensity, floated but fortified by these celestial vocals.**"**